Magical Highlights of Peru 15 Days/ 14 Nights

 The guided tour of this fascinating place will be an unforgettable experience!
 You will visit the Main Square, the Royal Quarters, the Temple of the Three Windows, the Circular Towers, the Sacred Sun Dial and the Burial Grounds. (according to the time of your entrance fee)

-We have optional hikes in Machu Picchu with another ticket.
+We offer optional hikes in Machu Picchu with an additional ticket.

 La Gran Caverna a ceremonial place in Machu Picchu US$ 60.00 per person.

 After time in the sanctuary, we take one of the frequent buses back down to Aguas Calientes for a late lunch.
-In case you don’t want to take the bus, feel free to walk down through the beautiful jungle which will take you 45 minutes.
+If you prefer not to take the bus, you can walk through the beautiful jungle, which will take you 45 minutes.

 Meals: Breakfast